 The Page Program (PP) instruction is for programming the memory to be "0".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
 If the eight least significant address bits (A7-A0) are not all 0, all transmitted data which goes beyond the end of the current page are programmed from the start address if the same page (from the address whose 8 least significant address bits (A7-A0) are all 0).
 The CS# must keep during the whole Page Program cycle.
-The CS# must go high exactly at the byte boundary(the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the byte boundary( the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
 If more than 256 bytes are sent to the device, the data of the last 256-byte is programmed at the request page and previous data will be disregarded.
-If less than 256 bytes are sent to the device, the data is programmed at the request address of the page without effect on other address of the same page.
+If less than 256 bytes are sent to the device, the same page.

-The sequence of issuing PP instruction is: CS# goes low-> sending PP instruction code-> 3-byte address on SI-> at least 1-byte on data on SI-> CS# goes high. (see Figure 18)
+The sequence of issuing PP instruction is: CS# goes low $\rightarrow$ sending PP instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ at least 1-byte on data on SI $\rightarrow$ CS# goes high. (see Figure 18)

 The self-timed Page Program Cycle time (tPP) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress

-(WIP) bit still can be check out during the Page Program cycle is in progress.
+The Write in Progress (WIP) bit still can be check out during the Page Program cycle is in progress.
 The WIP sets 1 during the tPP timing, and sets 0 when Page Program Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the page is protected by BP1, BP0 bits, the Page Program (PP) instruction will not be executed.